punisher1/h-opc-net/README.md

 ## Use

 A [nuget package](https://www.nuget.org/packages/H.Opc/) is available for the OLD library.
-To install `H.Opc`, run the following command in the Package Manager Console:
+To install `H.Opc.Net`, run the following command in the Package Manager Console:

-    PM> Install-Package H.Opc
+    PM> Install-Package H.Opc.Net

-*NOTE: Package was moved on NuGet.org from Hylasoft.Opc to H.Opc because of NuGet account issues*

 To install the command line interface, head to the [`release section`](https://github.com/hylasoft-usa/h-opc/releases).